drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-csdl-specification.md

 The **Using** element in conceptual schema definition language (CSDL) imports the contents of a conceptual model that exists in a different namespace.
 By setting the value of the **Namespace** attribute, you can refer to entity types, complex types, and association types that are defined in another conceptual model.
 More than one **Using** element can be a child of a **Schema** element.

+> [!NOTE]
-> **Note**: The **Using** element in CSDL does not function exactly like a **using** statement in a programming language.
+> The **Using** element in CSDL does not function exactly like a **using** statement in a programming language.
 By importing a namespace with a **using** statement in a programming language, you do not affect objects in the original namespace.
 In CSDL, an imported namespace can contain an entity type that is derived from an entity type in the original namespace.
 This can affect entity sets declared in the original namespace.